Page Content

 Class size: Varies according to our clinical capacity

-Location: Rochester, Minnesota and Mayo Clinic Health System sites
+Location: Rochester, Minnesota, and Mayo Clinic Health System sites

-Students selected to participate in the NPCEC will be eligible and have priority to complete clinical rotations at Mayo Clinic and the Mayo Clinic Health System.
+Students selected to participate in the NPCEC will be eligible and have priority to complete clinical rotations at Mayo Clinic and Mayo Clinic Health System.

 Graduation and certification